smartekIT/hostUp/README.md

 <a id="prod-mode-forever" name="prod-mode-forever"></a>
 ### Production Mode - Run It Forever
+   13a.
+I never say it, I noteiced, but you will need NodeJS and NPM installed on this server for Production mode.
+      - You'll need NodeJS 8.15.1

    13. Install "forever" from npm onto your production server.

     `npm i -g forever`